RU-ECE/ECE573-DS/syllabus.md

 ## COURSE REQUIREMENTS
 * **Attendance:**	Attendance is crucial for an effective learning but will not be graded.
 Your work will speak for itself.
-For F1 visas however, attendance is required so I will take attendance at least once.
-This may be in the form of a quiz.
 * **Homework:** 	Coding assignments will be submitted via canvas for individual single files, or via github.

 ## GRADING PROCEDURES